AMADE128/MonkStudio/README.md

 - While selecting a GameObject and holding Alt + left click: Orbit the camera around the GameObject.
 - While selecting a GameObject and pressing F: Focus the GameObject.
 - Key T: Reset the camera (World axis reset).
+- Left click GameObject on Scene or hierarchy: Select GameObject.
 - Right click GameObject in the hierarchy: Open GameObject options.
 - Supr while a GameObject is selected: Delete the GameObject.
 - Supr while a resource is selected: Delete the resource.